OVER-WINTER TENDER FUCHSIAS

 Most British winters, however, will kill tender fuchsias if they are not prepared well and protected.
 This article describes how to give your tender fuchsia the best chance of surviving a British winter without the use of heat.
 The key factors for survival are:

-- Allowing the soil in the container to dry out
+- Do not allow the soil in the container to dry out

-- Allowing the soil in the container to become water-logged
+- Do not allow the soil in the container to become water-logged

 Each of the above factors are described below in more detail.
 Note that the above list is not in order of importance, any one condition has the ability to prevent your fuchsia surviving a British winter.